Unstoppable (The Oak Ridge Boys album)

-Unstoppable is a studio album by American country music group The Oak Ridge Boys.
-It was released in 1991 as their first album for RCA Records.
+Unstoppable is the seventeenth album by The Oak Ridge Boys.
+It was released in 1991 on RCA Records.
 It includes "Lucky Moon", their last Top 40 hit on Hot Country Songs.
 The album reached number 41 on Top Country Albums.

-Two of the cuts on this album were later released as singles by other artists: "Heaven Bound (I'm Ready)" by Shenandoah from their 1995 album In the Vicinity of the Heart, and "Change My Mind" by John Berry from his 1996 album Faces.
+Two of the cuts on this album were later hits for other artists: "Heaven Bound (I'm Ready)" by Shenandoah and "Change My Mind" by John Berry.